mattermost/mattermost-developer-documentation/site/content/blog/2020-11-17-mysql-index-merge.md

 SELECT Id FROM Posts WHERE ChannelId = 'x' AND DeleteAt = y AND CreateAt < z
 ```

 This was interesting.
-Because the `ORDER BY` doesn't come into play at all.
-Irrespective of the number of columns in `ORDER BY`, or even in the absence of it, MySQL chose an index merge.
-But as luck would have it, somehow in the customer's DB, only when the ORDER BY would have those 3 columns, it would go for the index merge.
+Because the "ORDER BY" doesn't come into play at all.
+Irrespective of the number of columns in "ORDER BY", or even in the absence of it, MySQL chose an index merge.
+But as luck would have it, somehow in the customer's DB, only when the "ORDER BY" would have those three columns, it would go for the index merge.
 Otherwise, it would use the single `CreateAt` index.

 On the bright side, the query was now simplified to a great extent.
 This is where things stood:

-- We are filtering the result by 3 columns; two of them are equality checks, and one is a range check.
+- We're filtering the result by three columns; two of them are equality checks, and one is a range check.
-- We have individual indices for all 3 columns, and also a covering index including all 3 of them.
+- We have individual indices for all three columns, and also a covering index including all three of them.
 - MySQL was choosing to do an index merge intersection of the `ChannelId` and `DeleteAt` indices rather than using the multi-column index.

 The general advice on the internet was to use a covering index for all the columns.
-But that's exactly what we already had, and MySQL was still hell bent on doing an index merge.
+But that's exactly what we already had, and MySQL was still hell-bent on doing an index merge.

 That's when it hit me.
 It's the `DeleteAt = 0` condition.
 It wasn't about the particular column, but the condition `= 0`.
 Whenever we delete a post in our table, we set the `DeleteAt` column to the current timestamp.
 Of course a super-admin can permanently delete posts.
 But when a normal user deletes their post, the DB retains them.
 So then what is the search space of `DeleteAt = 0`? **All** undeleted posts.
 Which is basically the entire Posts table!